-The residents of West Grove take great pride in the area's roots tied to its original Bahamian settlers.
+The residents of West Coconut Grove take great pride in the area's roots tied to its original Bahamian settlers.
 Many of these original settlers of the area came to South Florida for work and founded and built the foundation for this unique community.
 To this end, it is important to the character of West Grove that its history be preserved.
 Unfortunately, due to limited investment in the area, several of the defining historic properties are in poor condition and are in serious need of restoration.
 Others have been lost due to neglect but have been recreated keeping some aspect of their history in the eye of the public.

-These historic resources include:
+These historic resources include, but are not limited to:

-- 1) The Coconut Grove Playhouse Main Highway and Charles Avenue Originally opened as a movie theater in 1927, the theater was converted to a playhouse in 1956 closing in 2006.
-There are ongoing efforts underway by County to preserve the facility and continue its use as a playhouse. - 2) The Mariah Brown House (3298 Charles Avenue) Built in 1890 and owned by Mariah Brown one of the area's first Bahamian immigrants. - 3) The E.W.F.
-Stirrup House (3242) Charles Avenue) Originally built in 1897 the home was reconstructed beginning in 2016 after it fell into disrepair.
+- 1) Historic Homes - a.
+Shotgun Homes Scattered wooden "shotgun" style homes throughout the area were recently designated historic by the City of Miami.
+This was the most prevalent style of home for early settlers of the area. - b.
+The Mariah Brown House (3298 Charles Avenue) Built in 1890 and owned by Mariah Brown one of the area's first Bahamian immigrants. - c.
+The E.W.F.
+Stirrup House (3242 Charles Avenue) Originally built in 1897 the home was reconstructed beginning in 2016 after it fell into disrepair.
 This was the home of E.W.F.
-Stirrup one of the largest landowners in early Coconut Grove and a man responsible for building over 100 homes for Coconut Grove's for its early Bahamian settlers. - 4) Christ Episcopal Church (3481 Hibiscus Street) One of the earliest churches serving the Bahamian settlers.
+Stirrup one of the largest landowners in early Coconut Grove and a man responsible for building over 100 homes for Coconut Grove's for its early Bahamian settlers. - 2) Churches